 Have you ever heard any of your peers asking whether WiFi signal gets affected by weather or not?
 It might also happen that this thought has popped up in your mind a hundred times till now.

 So, let’s look into this issue – does weather affect WiFi signal?
 In this article, I’ll try to explain all the weather factors that are most likely to affect your WiFi signal.
-Eventually, you’ll also be able to understand whether these factors can affect WiFi signal in all situations or not.
+Eventually, you’ll also be able to understand whether these factors can affect WiFi signals in all situations or not.

 The indoor WiFi signal is comparatively less likely to be affected by temperature.
-In case of severe cold or hot weather, you can still warm up or cool down the down room temperature using heating machine or cooling machines.
+In case of severe cold or hot weather, you can still warm up or cool down the down room temperature using a heating machine or cooling machines.

 Humidity is yet another weather condition that can also affect your WiFi signal strength.
-What it does is it makes it harder for the router to transmit signal properly.
+What it does is makes it harder for the router to transmit the signal properly.
 In other words, the moisture present in the air interrupts the signal from your router.
 As a result, you’ll experience a slow internet connection.

 I know there are so many stories prevailing among common people about WiFi being affected by weather or not.
 If you ask any of your friends, they’ll probably tell what they’d heard from others.
 Although some of the stories are true, you’ll find most of them are scary and not true at all!

-And now, you know the science how different weather conditions can affect your WiFi signal.
+And now, you know the science of how different weather conditions can affect your WiFi signal.
 In face of troubles regarding poor WiFi signal, I hope you’ll be able to determine whether your WiFi is affected by weather or not.
-If your WiFi is not affected by weather, you need to contact the manufacturer of your router.
+If your WiFi is not affected by the weather, you need to contact the manufacturer of your router.